biichle93/FTPClient/README.md

 # FTPClient
-This program utilizes TCP socket programming without the use of apache commons library Java is the language utilized
+This program utilizes TCP socket programming to implement a Client FTP without the use of apache commons library This simple FTP only implements the commands LS, GET,PUT,DELETE, CD and QUIT.
+Java is the language utilized.

 Usage Statement:
-javac FTPClient.java
+1)COMPILE-javac FTPClient.java
-java FTPClient [hostname]
+2)RUN- java FTPClient [hostname]

 Members: